photoprism/photoprism-docs/docs/developer-guide/setup.md

 make all
 ```

 Congratulations!
-You can now compile and start PhotoPrism in your local development environment:
+You can now compile and run PhotoPrism in your local development environment:

 ```
 make build
 ./photoprism start
 ```

+Open the user interface by navigating to [localhost:2342](http://localhost:2342/) (HTTP) or
+[https://photoprism.localssl.dev](https://photoprism.localssl.dev/) (HTTPS).
+Authentication is disabled by default
+in development environments.
+Use the `--public=false` parameter to enable it.

+!!! example ""
     You can find a list of all `make` targets in the [Makefile](https://github.com/photoprism/photoprism/blob/develop/Makefile).
     For example, `make test` will run frontend and backend unit tests.

-!!! example ""
-    Bad filesystem permissions can be fixed by running `make fix-permissions` in a container terminal.
+Bad filesystem permissions can be fixed by
+    running `make fix-permissions` in a container terminal.

-**Step 4:** Build the frontend in watch mode:
+**Optional:** Build the frontend in watch mode

 The Go webserver will serve static assets in addition to providing the backend API.
 The static assets can be automatically
 built whenever you change a file.
 In a new terminal window, outside the Docker container, run: